 Breeze aims to simplify the process of applying and getting approved for disability insurance.
 You can complete the entire application online in less than 15 minutes with no paperwork and no pressure from sales professionals.

 Policy options are available to applicants between 18 and 60 years of age.
 You can choose from a variety of waiting periods from as little as 30 days to as long as 365 days before the policy pays out.

 When researching disability insurance, it’s important to find the company and policy that works best for your situation.
-If you already have employer-provided coverage, you may want to supplement it rather than purchasing an individual policy.
+Here are some common questions.

 How much you receive each month and for how long will depend on the insurance and policy you purchase.
 Some policies will pay you a monthly benefit if you’re unable to return to your previous job.